SouthernMethodistUniversity/ds_1300/_sources/code/07_workbook.md

 ## Dask DataFrame Data Model

 For the most part, a Dask DataFrame feels like a pandas DataFrame.
-So far, the biggest difference we've seen is that Dask operations are lazy; they build up a task graph instead of executing immediately (more details coming in [Schedulers](05_distributed.ipynb)).
+So far, the biggest difference we've seen is that Dask operations are lazy; they build up a task graph instead of executing immediately.
 This lets Dask do operations in parallel and out of core.

-In [Dask Arrays](03_array.ipynb), we saw that a `dask.array` was composed of many NumPy arrays, chunked along one or more dimensions.
+In Dask Arrays, we saw that a `dask.array` was composed of many NumPy arrays, chunked along one or more dimensions.
 It's similar for `dask.dataframe`: a Dask DataFrame is composed of many pandas DataFrames.
 For `dask.dataframe` the chunking happens only along the index.

 <img src="http://dask.pydata.org/en/latest/_images/dask-dataframe.svg" width="30%">